-To prevent the mold from coming back, make sure to pay special attention to tiny corners and crevices.
+To prevent mold from coming back, make sure to pay special attention to tiny corners and crevices.
 Also, make sure you do a great job of cleaning the areas where liquid tends to pool up.

 Replace Caulk or Grout

-If the mold buildup is too much to deal with, it’s best to replace the caulk or grout.
+If the black mold buildup is too much to deal with, it’s best to replace the caulk or grout.
 To remove caulk, you can simply use a flathead screwdriver, but a. caulk removal tool will work better.
-To remove grout, it’s best to use a grout saw.
+To remove shower grout, it’s best to use a grout saw.

 If you have grout between the tiles, the best thing would be to caulk the space between the tiles instead of re-grouting it.
-Replacing grout with caulk isn’t the most aesthetically pleasing solution, but it’s the best way to ensure that the mold won’t come back.
+Replacing shower grout with caulk isn’t the most aesthetically pleasing solution, but it’s the best way to ensure that the black mold won’t come back.

-For it to work, you must remove the grout completely.
+For it to work, you must remove the shower grout completely.
 After you remove it, vacuum out the gaps.
 To fill in the gaps with caulk, you’ll need a caulking gun.

 Before you apply the caulk, clean the area with rubbing alcohol, wash it off, and then dry it off with a rag.
 Now you can apply the caulk.
-Smooth the caulk with a plastic spoon or wet finger.
+Smoothen the caulk with a spoon or wet finger.
 Let it cure for 2 days and make sure no one touches it.

 To prevent the new caulk from getting stained, you can apply a sealer over it.
-And, to prevent the mold from coming back, make sure to clean the caulk regularly.
+And, to prevent the black mold from coming back, make sure to clean the caulk regularly.

 How to Prevent Mold in the Shower

-Turn the Fan On
+Turn the Exhaust Fan On

 You need to try to reduce the humidity in the bathroom whenever you are in the shower.
 When you’re using the shower, make sure to turn on the bathroom fan.

-After you’re done showering, let the fan run for a while.
+After you’re done showering, let the exhaust fan run for a while.
 Ideally, you should keep it on until all the steam completely disappears. (see the best bathroom fans)